What is a Dental Crown?

 1. Stainless Steel Crowns

-The process of getting a dental crown typically involves two visits to the dentist:
+Getting a dental crown typically involves two visits to your dentist:

 First Visit: Examination and Preparation

-1. Examination: The dentist examines the tooth and takes X-rays to check the roots and surrounding bone.
+• Examination: Your dentist will assess the tooth and take X-rays to evaluate the roots and surrounding bone health.

-2. Tooth Preparation: The tooth is reshaped to make room for the crown.
-If a large area of the tooth is missing, the dentist may use a filling material to build up the tooth.
+• Tooth Preparation: The affected tooth is reshaped to accommodate the crown.
+If significant structure is missing, filling material may be used to build it up.

-3. Impression: An impression of the tooth is made using a mold or digital scanner.
-This impression is sent to a dental lab to create the crown.
+• Impression: An impression is taken using either a mold or digital scanner to create an accurate replica of your tooth.
+This impression is sent to a dental lab where your custom crown will be made.

-4. Temporary Crown: A temporary crown is placed over the prepared tooth to protect it until the permanent crown is ready.
+• Temporary Crown: A temporary crown is placed over the prepared tooth to protect it until your permanent crown arrives.

 Second Visit: Crown Placement

-1. Removal of Temporary Crown: The temporary crown is removed, and the fit and color of the permanent crown are checked.
+• Removal of Temporary Crown: Once your permanent crown is ready, the temporary one is removed.
+The dentist checks the fit and color of the new crown.

-2. Permanent Crown Placement: The permanent crown is cemented in place using dental adhesive.
+• Permanent Crown Placement: The permanent crown is then cemented into place using dental adhesive, ensuring a secure fit.

 Caring for Your Dental Crown

-• Maintain Good Oral Hygiene: Brush your teeth twice a day and floss daily to prevent decay around the crown.
+• Maintain Good Oral Hygiene: Brush twice daily and floss regularly to prevent decay around the crown.

 Benefits and Risks of Dental Crowns